 Some of the key benefits are listed below:

-Ingredients: 1 cup bone broth or meat stock (chicken or beef, chicken has a more mild flavor) *use THRIVING15 for 15% off bone broth 4 teaspoons gelatin *use code HOLISTICBLW for 10% off gelatin Instructions: 1.
-Pour bone broth in sauce pan and sprinkle gelatin over broth.
+Ingredients: 1 cup bone broth or meat stock (chicken or beef, chicken has a milder flavor) *use THRIVING15 for 15% off bone broth 4 teaspoons gelatin *use code HOLISTICBLW for 10% off gelatin Instructions: 1.
+Pour bone broth into a saucepan and sprinkle gelatin over the broth.
 Let sit (to allow it to bloom) for 3-5 minutes. (no heating) 2.
-Turn on heat to low-medium, and gently heat until gelatin is completely dissolved.
+Turn on the heat to low-medium, and gently heat until gelatin is completely dissolved.
 Stir frequently.
-3. Once dissolved, pour mix until dish lined with parchment paper.
+3. Once dissolved, pour the mix until the dish is lined with parchment paper.
 I used a square glass dish about 5x5in.

-4. Place in the fridge to allow gummies to firm, about 3-4 hours.
+4. Place in the fridge to allow gummies to firm for about 3-4 hours.
 5. Cut gummies into finger-length pieces.
 6. Serve! *Gummies can be stored in the fridge for about 1 week.
 You can also freeze them to serve later.

 Thriving Foundation's STRAWBERRY Bone Broth Gummies Recipe

 These gummies are the same as the bone broth gummies above, only sweeter!
 The only extra ingredients here are strawberries and coconut oil.
 If your little one doesn't seem to enjoy the flavor of the plain bone broth gummies, give these a try!
-Ingredients: 1 cup bone broth chicken or beef, chicken has a more mild flavor though (Use code THRIVING15 for 15% off bone broth) 2 tablespoons gelatin (use code HOLISTICBLW for 10% off gelatin) 2 cups strawberries (fresh or frozen) 1.5-2 Tablespoons coconut oil Instructions: 1.
+Ingredients: 1 cup bone broth chicken or beef; chicken has a milder flavor, though (Use code THRIVING15 for 15% off bone broth) 2 tablespoons gelatin (use code HOLISTICBLW for 10% off gelatin) 2 cups strawberries (fresh or frozen) 1.5-2 Tablespoons coconut oil Instructions: 1.
 Place coconut oil and strawberries in a saucepan and heat over low-medium heat until soft/cooked.
-There's not an exact time here, but you should be able to mash them easily once cook.
-2. While the strawberries are cooking, pour bone broth in a bowl and sprinkle the gelatin over the broth and let sit for about 5 minutes.
+There's not an exact time here, but you should be able to mash them easily once cooked.
+2. While the strawberries are cooking, pour the bone broth into a bowl, sprinkle the gelatin over the broth, and let sit for about 5 minutes.
 3. Once the strawberries are cooked, transfer to a blender and blend/puree until well blended.
 Then add the broth/gelatin mix to the blender and blend on low until well mixed.
 4. Pour the mix into a dish (lined with parchment paper).
 I used a 6-cup glass rectangular dish.
-5. Place in the fridge to allow gummies to firm, about 2 hours.
+5. Place in the fridge to allow gummies to firm for about 2 hours.
 6. Cut gummies into finger-length pieces.
 7. Serve!

 *Gummies can be stored in the fridge for about 1 week.
 You can also freeze them to serve later.
 Be sure to tag @thrivingfoundations and @jessicahaizman on IG if you give these a try!

-A very special thanks to Dr. Alyssa for sharing some of the ample amount of knowledge that she has about Baby Led Weaning and supporting your baby gut health from the very first bite.
-Her course (and instagram) provides jaw dropping information about starting your baby on solids and I highly recommend taking it.
-You will finish the course and feel fully confident in how, what, and when to feed your baby (and if you ever hesitate you can always refer back to it!)
-In addition I have pulled her resources back up when my baby was teething, constipated
+A very special thanks to Dr. Alyssa for sharing some of the ample amount of knowledge that she has about Baby-Led Weaning and supporting your baby's gut health from the very first bite.
+Her course (and Instagram) provides jaw-dropping information about starting your baby on solids, and I highly recommend taking it.
+You will finish the course and feel fully confident in how, what, and when to feed your baby.
+(And if you ever hesitate, you can always refer back to it!)
+In addition, I have pulled her resources back up when my baby was teething, constipated

 irritable, or I just needed some new inspiration.